Page 1 of 1

 Affective (Attitudes and Values)

-On successful completion of this module, students will be able to: • Develop an awareness of how personal biographies and viewpoints may influence practice • Model a culture of mutual trust and respect when discussing and engaging with sensitive topics and issues
+On successful completion of this module, students will be able to: - Develop an awareness of how personal biographies and viewpoints may influence physical education pedagogy and students' teaching practice - Embrace a culture of mutual trust, support and respect when discussing and engaging with sensitive topics and social justice matters

 Psychomotor (Physical Skills)